 Johns Hopkins University Applied Physics Laboratory in Laurel,

-Current concept of the Solar Probe Plus spacecraft.
+Concept of the Parker Solar Probe spacecraft.

 The compact, solar-powered probe will weigh about 1,350 pounds;

 carbon-carbon, carbon foam solar shield atop the spacecraft body.
 The